aws-samples/amazon-devops-guru-connector-opsgenie/OpsGenieServerlessTemplate/README.md

 https://docs.opsgenie.com/docs/opsgenie-java-api
 http://opsgeniedownloads.s3-website-us-west-2.amazonaws.com/java-sdk-doc/

-SAM APP NAME: "DevOpsGuru-OpsGenie-Connector"
+SAM APP NAME: "DevOps-Guru-OpsGenie-Connector"

 INSTRUCTIONS FOR DEPLOYING SAM APP

 1. Make sure to fill out all 3 parameters.

-2. If you would like to add more then 1 team, please see the comments inside any of the functions at the opsGenieRequest.setTeams() line

-3. Press the deploy button and everything should be functioning properly.
+2. Press the deploy button and everything should be functioning properly.

-4. See the below instructions if you want to customize the alerts to your liking
+3. See the below instructions if you want to customize the alerts to your liking

 INSTRUCTIONS FOR APPLYING A USE CASE: